 A happy and productive workforce

 As Bruce pointed out, “Having a central place to keep company contacts is important for communication on projects between our employees and our central management.
 It also gives us a place to put every new employee in front of an existing one, something that’s very important when working in large teams.”
-Let’s be honest that’s pretty handy when you’re building superstructures.

 “We didn’t need a CRM”